 5. Rolex GMT-Master II ref.
 16718 with black bezel and champagne Serti dial

 GMT-Master II models with Serti dials are found on the full 18k yellow gold ref.
 16718 or the two-tone steel and yellow gold GMT-Master II ref.
 16713.
 The GMT-Master II Serti dials are adorned with rubies, rather than the Submariner’s sapphires, along with the characteristic eight diamonds.
-Colors of the GMT-Master II Serti dials also include silver and champagne.
+The colors of the GMT-Master II Serti dials also include silver and champagne.
 The Serti dials have been seen in combination with both the all-black, as well as, the Root Beer bezels of the GMT-Master II Rolexes.

 Certainly not the typical face of either the Rolex Submariner or GMT-Master II, the Serti dial offers something a little different for those who appreciate their unique style and luxurious appeal of serti dials.